unsignedapps/hummingbird-grpc/README.md

 - grpc-swift generated server providers.
 - proto2 and proto3.

+>[!Note]
+>From version 0.0.4 Hummingbird gRPC supports Swift 5.10+ and requires Hummingbird 2.0.0-rc.2 and grpc-swift 1.23.0+.

 Hummingbird gRPC does not currently support:

 - gRPC using JSON or other serialization formats.